Wyliemaster/gddocs/docs/endpoints/lists/uploadGJLevelList.md

 ### Required Parameters

-**gameVersion** - The game version.
-Currently 22

 **accountID** - The uploader's account ID

 **gjp2** - The uploader's [GJP2](./topics/encryption/gjp.md)

-**listID** - The ID of the list if updating to a newer version, otherwise 0

 **listName** - The name of the list, in plain text

-**listDesc** - The description of the list, in [URL-safe base64](./topics/encryption/base64.md)

-**listVersion** - The version number of the level

-**original** - The ID of the original list if the list was copied, otherwise 0

-**difficulty** - The list's difficulty face. -1 is N/A, and then it's 0-10 where 0 is Auto and 10 is Extreme Demon

-**unlisted** - Set to 2 if the list should be unlisted, and to 1 if the list should be unlisted and only viewable by friends

 **listLevels** - All level IDs included in the list.
 Each ID is separated by `,`